-Synchrony is not currently required to conduct stress tests.
-See "Regulation-Regulation Relating to Our Business-Recent Legislative and Regulatory Developments" in our 2022 Form 10-K. In addition, while we have not been subject to the Federal Reserve Board's formal capital plan submission requirements to-date, we have submitted a capital plan to the Federal Reserve Board in 2023.
-While not required, our capital plan process does include certain internal stress testing.
+While we have not been subject to the Federal Reserve Board's formal capital plan submission requirements to-date, we submitted a capital plan to the Federal Reserve Board in 2023.
+While not currently required, our capital plan process does include certain internal stress testing.